KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Trie.md

 But as the dictionary is very large there will be collisions between two or more words.
 Still, you can design a hash table to have efficient look-ups.

-But space usages is very high, as we simply store each word.
+But hashtable has a very high space usages, as we simply store each word and attatched data.
 But what if we design it using a trie?

 As in a dictionary we have many common-prefix words, trie will save a substantial amount of memory consumption.
 Trie supports look-up in $O(\text{word length})$, which is higher than a very efficient hash table.